Is It Whooping Cough or a Cold?

 “It may be hard to tell the difference at first but it’s vital to get medical help if you think it could be something like whooping cough,” says Mark Shalauta, MD, a family medicine physician at Scripps Clinic Rancho Bernardo.

 “When in doubt, call your doctor’s office.
-Our job is to help you distinguish a common cold from something more serious.”
+Our job is to help you distinguish a common cold from something more serious,” he says.

 What causes whooping cough?

-It is a serious illness, especially for babies and young children who have not received all recommended whooping cough vaccines.
-It can cause pneumonia, seizures, brain damage and death.
+Whooping cough spreads easily by coughing and sneezing.
+It can affect anyone, but it is especially serious for babies and young children.
+Whooping cough can cause pneumonia, seizures, brain damage and death.

 What are the symptoms of whooping cough?

-The symptoms of whooping cough become clearer when those early mild signs that could have been mistaken for a cold worsen after one to two weeks and include these symptoms:
+The symptoms of whooping cough become more obvious after one or two weeks.
+The early mild signs that looked like a cold worsen and may include these symptoms:

 - Uncontrolled coughing spasms, with rapid coughs followed by a whooping sound when inhaling